JWWeatherman/yeticold/FAQ.md

 ### How can I be sure my seed is random?
 Can you elaborate on that?

-Yeti uses bitcoin core to generate your randomness.
+Yeti uses Bitcoin Core to generate your randomness.

 And it uses mulisig so that even if some of your seeds are stolen the bitcoin remains safe.